 - a.
-An independent Member of Council as Chair; - b. the Chair of Finance Committee; and - c. two further Independent Members of Council.
+An independent member of Council as Chair; - b. the Chair of Finance Committee; and - c. two further independent members of Council.

-At meetings any three members will constitute a quorum.
-The Vice-Chancellor will be in attendance for salaries etc. other than their own.
+At meetings any three members attending in person or via electronic means will constitute a quorum.
+The Pro-Chancellor will be in attendance, and the Vice-Chancellor will be in attendance for salaries etc. other than their own.

-Advisory and secretarial services for the Committee will be provided by the Director of Human Resources & Development.
+Advisory and secretarial services for the Committee will be provided by the Director of People and Culture.